pixijs/filters/filters/pixelate/README.md

 # PixelateFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a pixelation effect.

 ## Installation